smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 ## msls\_blog\_collection\_description ##

-The description string of every blog is not fix.
+The description string of every blog is not fixed.
 You can override it.

 Example: